-Obligations that accumulate systematically over time, the recording of these liabilities and the accompanying expenses is usually deferred to the end of the accounting period.
+This item includes obligations that accumulate systematically over time.
+The recording of these liabilities and the accompanying expenses is usually deferred to the end of the accounting period.
 An accrued expense is an expense that has been incurred during the accounting period but has neither been paid nor recorded.
 Examples of accrued liabilities are payroll, payroll taxes, and interest.